 We work with families and communities to promote positive social norms and behaviours to help prevent violence against children.

 We also work with governments and international institutions around the world to help strengthen their child protection systems and train social workers.

-In 2017, three million children were helped by our child protection work.
+In 2019, 3.4 million children were helped by our child protection work.
 One of the children we helped is Sali,* aged 14.

 Sali witnessed the death of her older brother, her aunt and two of her cousins when their home was hit by aircraft fire in Aden, Yemen.